bofengb/weather-app-practice/README.md

 # Weather App

-A full-stack weather application built with the MERN stack (MongoDB, Express, React, Node.js).
+A full-stack weather application built with the MERN stack (MongoDB, Express, React, Node.js) using **TypeScript**.
 Users can search for weather conditions worldwide, save favorites, view search history, and visualize locations on an interactive map.

 ## Features